keybase/client/go/saltpack/specs/saltpack_encryption.md

 # SaltPack Binary Encryption Format

 **Changelog**
+- 29 Dec 2015
+  - We had incorrectly assumed it was hard for other recipients to find a Poly1305 collision.
+Use a hash instead, where we need preimage resistance.
 - 16 Dec 2015
   - Unify the sender box and the key box into a single "recipient box".
 - 15 Dec 2015